christopheryoung/chrisyoung/site/reading/computational-stemmatology.markdown

 > [European Society for Textual Scholarship](http://www.textualscholarship.eu/)

-I list the remaining papers in this category in chronological order:
+I list the remaining items in this category in chronological order:

 > @silva1969identification